EPFL-LASUR/CMUS/CMUS-0311-README.md

 # 2. Data
 Switzerland has excellent open data in general, and geodata is no exception.
 See for example:
 [Swiss administrative boundaries](https://www.swisstopo.admin.ch/en/landscape-model-swissboundaries3d#swissBOUNDARIES3D---Download)
-Make sure to download the .shp format
+Make sure to download the Shapefile (.shp) format
+Also download a subset of the Panel Lémanique GPS tracking dataset (scan QR code)
+More info on this dataset (in french) [here](https://assets.super.so/15749c3c-d748-4e49-bff7-6fc9ec745dc4/files/087cfa6f-fdb6-475b-aa92-6bf78a3c58e7/240820_rapport_GPS_panel_lemanique.pdf)

+#3.
+IMPORTANT!!!
+COORDINATE REFERENCE SYSTEMS (CRS)
+Before we do anything geospatial, we have to understand [Coordinate Reference Systems](https://earthdatascience.org/courses/earth-analytics/spatial-data-r/intro-to-coordinate-reference-systems/)

+#4.
+You should be good to go with the CMUS-0311-Exercise - have fun!